Jose Trevino Player Props: Yankees vs. Mets

 Jose Trevino At The Plate

-- Trevino has two doubles, three home runs and seven walks while batting .214.
+- Trevino is hitting .214 with two doubles, three home runs and seven walks.

+- In 54.1% of his games this season (20 of 37), Trevino has picked up at least one hit, and in three of those games (8.1%) he recorded at least two.

-- He has hit a long ball in three games this year (8.1%), leaving the park in 2.4% of his trips to the plate.
+- He has gone deep in three games this season (8.1%), homering in 2.4% of his trips to the dish.

-- He has scored in 11 of 37 games so far this season.
+- He has scored in 11 of 37 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.